comingAlive/hardhat-swc-example/README.md

 # Hardhat + SWC + TypeChain Example

-The fastest, typed Hardhat setup.
+Fast and typed Hardhat setup.

 ## How to use